IonutParau/tpc-langs-repo/README.md

 Repo for languages

 # How do I make one?
-You can find out how in the game's mai nrepo, as it contains a TRANSLATE.md file
+You can find out how in the game's main repo, as it contains a TRANSLATE.md file